Here's Why Olympic Divers Wear Tape — It's Not a Fashion Statement

 Source: Getty Images

-If you’ve been tuning into the Tokyo 2020 Olympic Games, chances are you’ve probably noticed that many athletes have some pretty strange pre-competition rituals.
+If you tune into the Olympic Games, chances are you’ve probably noticed that many athletes have some pretty strange pre-competition rituals.
 From diver Tom Daley knitting his way through the games to track and fielder Vashti Cunningham watching Kill Bill and going to Bible study before every competition, there are few things high-level athletes won’t do to keep their heads in the game.

 Article continues below advertisement